 Ingredients

 Oats.
 Importantly, make sure that your oats state that they are gluten free on the packaging.
 Although they are naturally gluten free, oats can become contaminated with gluten from other grains when they are processed.
-Gluten free oats will have been processed separately to ensure that they are uncontaminated.
-You'll need rolled or porridge oats so that your flapjacks have a good texture.
-Instant oats will be too powdery, and steel cut oats will remain too hard.
+Gluten free oats are processed separately to ensure that they are uncontaminated.
+Read more about gluten free oats.

 Honey.
 I use runny honey in the recipe, but a set honey would also work as it will melt in the cooking process.
 I prefer to make these flapjacks without syrup as honey is a little less processed, but you could also use golden syrup if you prefer, or maple syrup.